Therapeutic nihilism

 In the 19th century, there was a lack of confidence in the remedies of the day.
 Oliver Wendell Holmes said, "...if the whole materia medica, as now used, could be sunk to the bottom of the sea, it would be so much the better for mankind – and all the worse for the fishes."

-Therapeutic nihilism is a contention that it is impossible to cure people or societies of their ills through treatment.
+Therapeutic nihilism is the contention that it is impossible to cure people or societies of their ills through treatment.
+Another definition stems from William M. Johnston's cultural history of the late Austrian double monarchy: Indifference to political and social reform.

 In medicine, it was connected to the idea that many "cures" do more harm than good, and that one should instead encourage the body to heal itself.
 Michel de Montaigne espoused this view in his Essais in 1580.
 This position was later popular, among other places, in France in the 1820s and 1830s, but has mostly faded away in the modern era due to the development of provably effective medicines such as antibiotics.

 History

 Around the late 19th century, therapeutic nihilism gained some prominence among medical professionals.
 Proponents of this view claimed that every man should be his own physician through democratization of knowledge.
 Cultural critic Matthew Arnold was quoted as saying that "the stream of tendency of modern medical thought was toward a therapeutic nihilism."

 The most preferred approach to medicine at the time was what was sometimes called active medication, in which therapies were given acutely and would be expected to have dramatic effects.
 Active medication represented, to some degree, the cutting edge of existing medical thought, which also led to assumptions and inaccuracies.
 For example, when cocaine was first discovered, it was described in medical literature to be useful in conditions ranging from gastralgia, to childbirth (as a local anaesthetic), to migraine, to shingles, to nasal hemorrhage (due to its vasoconstrictive properties).
 This was in contrast to routine therapy, where the patient took the same medication consistently.
 Culturally, doctors were considered heroic figures when active medication worked while unsuccessful cases could be labeled as unfortunate and dismissed.
 Robert Bartholow, a contemporary physician, said "the science of therapeutics should be made more certain" and that the "true knowledge of drug action is not widely enough diffused."
 When faced with everyday exigencies, many physicians were left clueless.
 The medical community shared these concerns: in 1888, the president of the American Medical Association was quoted as saying that there were "odious defects in the American medical education system" and expressed concern that the ratio of medical practitioners to the US population (1 per 580 persons) was both excessive relative to actual need, and founded on a plethora of low-quality graduates of lower-quality medical schools who were looking only for an income, leading to supply-driven overuse of medical therapy.